 What Are the Benefits of Self-Insuring?

-One of the main benefits of self-insurance is, of course, the cost benefits.
+The primary benefit of self-insurance is, of course, the cost savings.
 You can save money on high insurance premiums by foregoing some insurance policies in favor of self-insuring.
 This can lead to major savings over a long period of time.
 But keep in mind that you will have to set aside a good portion of the money to pay for any additional issues, and the costs of a disaster can far outweigh what you save on insurance premiums.

 Should I Self-Insure for Car Insurance?